FrameDeptCo/x-canvas/README.md

 # x-canvas

-An Electron desktop app that syncs your X.com bookmarks **and likes** and displays them beautifully on an infinite, draggable canvas.
+An Electron desktop app that syncs your X.com bookmarks **& likes** and displays them beautifully on an infinite, draggable canvas.

 ## Features